ndexbio/ndexpackagebundler/src/docs/NDEx_Installation_Instructions.rst

 ---------------------------------------------

-This step involves configuration and installation of iQuery REST services and web application.
+This step involves configuration and installation of iQuery REST services and web application in order of steps below.

-a.
-Configuration of iQuery Enrichment REST service can be accomplished by following instructions found in ``Enrichment_Installation_Instructions.pdf``.
+1. Configuration of iQuery Enrichment REST service can be accomplished by following instructions found in ``Enrichment_Installation_Instructions.pdf``.